Core Concepts

 Deployment ledger

-The ledger is the source of truth for two things: audit ("what was deployed at 14:22 on Friday?") and rollbackkanject rollback reads the ledger, shows the last 10 deploys with status badges, and lets you flip the alias to any of them.
-It's an alias-flip, not a rebuild — the prior artifact is still immutable in S3 (zip) or ECR (image).
+The ledger is the source of truth for audit and rollbackkanject aws rollback reads it and flips the alias to a prior immutable artifact without rebuilding.
 The ledger is append-only; rollback writes a new entry.

 What kanject does NOT own